Pacu: Europe

 In August 2013, a pacu was discovered in Scandinavian waters; a fisherman pulled a 21 cm specimen from the Øresund, a semi-brackish strait between Sweden and Denmark.

 An angler fishing on the river Seine in Paris, France, caught a pacu in August 2013.

 In June 2016, a 20 cm pacu was caught in a city pond in Tula, Russia.

 In June 2017, a pacu was accidentally caught during a fishing contest at the Port of Drobeta Turnu Severin, Romania.
 The fish bit one of the fishermen, leading to a general warning being issued in the region, until the origin of the fish can be determined.

 In August 2017, a pacu was caught in the stream Motala Ström in Norrköping, Sweden.

 In July 2019, two pacus were caught near Baia Mare, Romania.

 In September 2020, a 50 cm pacu weighing approx. 3 kg was caught in Zegrze Reservoir in Poland.

+In February 2024, a dead pacu was found in Garadice Lough, Ireland.